 About Raisbeck Endowed Dean David Spalding

 David P. Spalding is the Raisbeck Endowed Dean of the Ivy College of Business at Iowa State University.
 He is the fifth dean of the college.
-As of July 1, 2018, he is also serving as interim vice president for economic development and industry relations for Iowa State University.
+He is also serving as interim vice president for economic development and industry relations for Iowa State University.

 Under his leadership, total enrollment at the Ivy College of Business grew 36.8 percent from fall 2012 to fall 2019.
 Spalding has hired 53 tenured, tenure-eligible faculty.
 He has helped secure more than $120 million from donors, including a $50 million commitment from Debbie and Jerry Ivy that named the college in September 2017.
 He has increased funding for faculty research by 122 percent and increased the number of students having an international experience by 94 percent (both 2013-2019).